KhaledGhonem724/SolverBot/README.md

 ## Extend the application to support another OJ
 to allow the application to support new online judge, just do the following steps:  <br>
 1. add your own file to `OJ_Bots` folder.
-2. this file must follow the constraints for its inner classes and functions.
+2. this file must follow the interface for its inner classes and functions.
 3. you must edit the `judge_dispatcher` file by:
    * importing scraper class and submitter class from your OJ_Bot file.
    * adding your **online judge domain** and **class name** in the initializing method.